April 21, 2022

 A common example of cancellation happens if a policy owner misses a payment or fails to update policy information on time.

-Can I Get a Refund for a Cancelled or Voided Policy?
+Can I Get a Refund for a Voided or Cancelled Car Insurance Policy?

 A refund after a policy has been terminated isn’t guaranteed.
 It will likely depend on the terms and conditions of your policy, the stance of an insurer, and the severity of the reason that’s caused an insurance cancellation.